OlivierLD/AllLanguagesScratchPad/misc-tests/web/video/README.md

 # Play YouTube clips
 You need to install a couple of NodeJS modules.
+One for `video.js`, and another one for a YouTube plugin.
 From the `video` folder, run
 ```
 $ npm install